gvwoods/gvwoods.github.io/index.md

 A few things that many people don’t know about me.
 I founded the first ever all Digital Film Festival in the world.
 I wrote, directed and edited a feature length film, it was not very good though.
 I won a trip for being the top vacuum cleaner salesman in the region.
 I hung out with Bill Murray and Woody Harrelson on the set of Kingpin.
 I won numerous billiards tournaments while a teenager.
 I rebuilt the engine of a 1979 Camaro Z28.
 I had blogger credentials for the 2009 and 2010 Oracle Open Worlds.
 I once worked out in a hotel gym with President Obama on the elliptical beside me.

-Disclaimer: All posts and information on this blog are my opinions, not my employers.